 Gita was reappointed to the Child Care Advisory Council in 2017.
 Her term is for two years.
 She is a local child care provider and has served on this council since 2012.
 She is also a member of the George Mason University Child Care Advisory Board.
 We appreciated Gita's willingness to serve on this council and Sully District is fortunate to have her involved with child care issues.

-Caitlin was appointed to the Citizen Corps Council in 2016.
+Caitlin was reappointed to the Citizen Corps Council in 2018.
 Her term is for two years.
+Caitlin has served on this council since 2016.

-Nancy was appointed to the Civil Service Commission in 2016.
+Nancy was reappointed to the Civil Service Commission in 2018.
 Her term is for two years.
+Nancy has served on this commission since 2016.

 Barbara was reappointed to the Commission for Women in 2016.
 Her term is for three years.
 She has served on this commission since 2013, and is the Vice-Chair.
 Barbara also served on the Fairfax County Planning Commission from 1978 to 2013.
 She received a Master's degree in Administration from George Mason University.

-Cathy was appointed to the Commission of Aging in 2016.
+Cathy was reappointed to the Commission of Aging in 2018.
 Her term is for two years.
+Cathy has served on this commission since 2016.
 She holds a Master's degree in Clinical Leadership End of Life Care from George Washington University.
 She has advocated for patients in Fairfax County Long Term Care Facilities and made patient visits on behalf on the Heartland Hospice Organization.
 Cathy is currently an Associate Faculty Member at Georgetown Medical School, facilitating a module for first and second year Medical Students in Bioethics.

 Jennifer Read Campbell